AU-BCE-EE/STM-applications/examples/04/README.md

 # Linux
 Run the shell script `run.sh` in a shell with the following command: `./run.sh`.
-As with Windows, open the script to see exactly what it does.
+As with Windows, open the script to see what it does.